This post may contain affiliate links.

 - For best results, cook the pasta al dente.
 If you cook the pasta too long, this ground beef pasta will turn a bit mushy and the pasta may start to break apart.
 You simmer it a bit in the end once tossing the pasta in so it may still soften slightly.

-- For a saucier pasta: you can add extra cream, up to another ½ cup.
-You can also lessen the amount of pasta by a fourth.
-One other option is to add ½ cup of tomato sauce, or more based on desired amount.
+- For an even saucier pasta: you can add extra cream, up to another 1/2 cup.
+One other option is to add 1/2 cup of marinara sauce, or more based on desired amount.
+Lots of ways to make this easy ground beef pasta recipe to your liking!

-To store this beef pasta, allow to cool and then refrigerate in an air tight container for about 3-4 days.
+To store leftover pasta, allow to cool slightly and then refrigerate in an airtight container for about 3-4 days.
+I think this dish is even better the next day!

 You can freeze just the beef/sauce mixture for up to 3 months.
 It is ok to freeze the recipe with the pasta as well, but the pasta texture is definitely not the same after freezing.